Philippines: Rizal Commercial Banking Corporation (RCBC)-01

 IFC’s MAP, which was developed in agreement with RCBC, contained four areas of improvement in response to CAO’s recommendations, namely:

-- Strengthen RCBC’s Environmental and Social Management System (ESMS) implementation with a focus on the application of IFC’s Performance Standards to high-risk sub-projects.
+- Strengthen RCBC’s Environmental and Social Management System (ESMS) implementation with a focus on the application of IFC’s PS to high-risk sub-projects.

 - Assess and mitigate the environmental and social risks and impacts associated with the 10 coal-fired power plants RCBC financed.

-- Address 10 coal-fired power plants GHG emissions and improve climate-related disclosures.
+- Address GHG emissions from 10 coal-fired power plants and improve climate-related disclosures.

-- Addressing opportunities to improve the environmental and social risk management of IFC’s broader financial intermediary investments.
+- Address opportunities to improve the environmental and social risk management of IFC’s broader financial intermediary investments.

-IFC’s Management Response and Management Action Plan are available in English.
+IFC’s Management Response and MAP are available in English.

 IFC finalized three Management Progress Reports on the implementation of the MAP in January 2023, December 2023, and November 2024.

-In May 2023, CAO completed its first monitoring report, which was included in CAO’s 2023 Omnibus Monitoring Report.
+In May 2023, CAO completed its First Monitoring Report, which was included in CAO’s 2023 Omnibus Monitoring Report.
 CAO acknowledged significant efforts made by IFC.
-However, the delays in progress were concerning, particularly regarding RCBC’s incorporation of Performance Standard requirements into binding agreements for its high-risk sub-projects.
+However, the delays in progress were concerning, particularly regarding RCBC’s incorporation of PS requirements into binding agreements for its high-risk sub-projects.

 In November 2023, CAO staff visited the Philippines as part of its monitoring activities.
 CAO met with complainants, RCBC management, and IFC staff.

-- IFC had yet to ensure that RCBC was implementing an environmental and social risk management system that applies IFC’s Performance Standards to high-risk sub-projects.
+- IFC had not yet ensured that RCBC was implementing an environmental and social risk management system that applies to IFC’s PS to high-risk sub-projects.

-- An environmental and social gap analysis of the impacts of the 10 power plants has been completed by an IFC consultant noting that 43 community issues are attributed or likely attributed to the power plants.
+- An environmental and social gap analysis of the impacts of the 10 power plants had completed by an IFC consultant, noting that 43 community issues were attributed or likely attributed to the power plants.
 In relation to these issues, the assessment made 186 recommendations.
-However, IFC has not charted a path forward on how these recommendations will be implemented and notes that RCBC disagrees with the assessment findings and recommendations.
-IFC reports that RCBC has not shared the final gap analysis reports with the power plants.
+However, IFC had not charted a path forward on how these recommendations would be implemented and noted that RCBC disagrees with the assessment findings and recommendations.
+IFC reported that RCBC had not shared the final gap analysis reports with the power plants.

 - IFC had been unable to assess the GHG emissions from the power plants.
 Unless additional action is taken, the plants will likely emit significant GHG emissions for decades, contributing to climate change and missing an opportunity to enhance their energy efficiency.

-CAO continues to monitor the effective implementation of IFC’s Management Action Plan.
+CAO continues to monitor the effective implementation of IFC’s MAP.

 Status as of January 20, 2025.